-Try exercises from our collection of Social-Emotional Check-ins for Distance Learning to help jumpstart conversation and connection with your girls.
+Try exercises from our collection of Social-Emotional Check-ins for In-Person Learning to help jumpstart conversation and connection with your girls.

 “How are you feeling?”